trafiklab/trafiklab.se/content/cases/2022/swiftly.md

 All together – Swiftly can really improve the passenger experience.

 Swiftly has been present in the Swedish market since 2020 and is already partnering with Skånetrafiken and X-trafik.
-In addition to its customers, they are working with several Nordic Authorities and operators and authorities like Oulu in Finland and Strætó in Iceland.
+In addition to its customers, they are working with several Nordic Authorities and operators like Oulu in Finland and Strætó in Iceland.

 ![](/media/2022/09/sw-1.png "Swiftly")